-Allstate Arena closed one chapter of its history of the weekend, but the venue is also about to embark on a new era in NCAA basketball.
+Allstate Arena closed one chapter of its history over the weekend, but the venue is also about to embark on a new era in NCAA basketball.

 Since its opening in 1980, the Rosemont, IL venue has been home to the DePaul Blue Demons.
 DePaul’s men’s basketball program closed out its long run at Allstate Arena on Saturday, when it hosted Xavier in a 79-65 loss.